melaniebrgr/learning-computer-science/01-computers/04-networking.md

 - Overview of the Internet and how networks interconnect globally.
 - Key terminology: IP addresses, packets, protocols.

+How the web works hasn't changed much in the past 20 years.
+Web sockets when you break it down is based on the TCP protocol.
 There is a client and a server and they "communicate" with each other using HTTP or HTTPS.
 How computers communicate is described by a standaradised reference model called the OSI (Open Systems Interconnection) model.
 The model has 7 layers.
-Each layer is "it's own domain", receives data from the previous layer, and passes data to the next layer.
+Each layer is "it's own domain", receives data from the previous layer, and passes data to the next layer (only interacts with the layer above or below).

+7. Application layer: end user application protocols, e.g. HTTP
+6. Presentation layer: translates data into suitablee formats
+5. Session layer: "connection maintainance"
+4. Transport layer: TCP, UDP
+3. Network layer: IP
+2. Data link layer: routes, switches, ethernet
+1. Physical layer: fiber, wire, wireless

+#### Layer 7: Application layer

+The applicaiton layers initiates the network request.
+The application layer is not the applications themselve but the foundational technologies that they use.
+- A browser making a request to a web server using the HTTP protocol.
+- An email app using the SMTP protocol to send and receive emails.
+- Typing google.com instead of 142.250.150.138 thanks to the DNS protocol

+#### Layer 6: Presentation layer

+Once the client makes the HTTP request the request itself is passed to the presentation layer.
+The presentation layer standardises the data representation before handing data to or from the application layer.

+Functions attributed to the presentation layer include
+- data format translation (e.g., different character sets),
+- lossless compression, and
+- encryption/decryption

+#### Layer 5: Session layer

+The session layer is used for

+- opening connections
+- keeping connections alive, and
+- closing connections.

+"In real life this pretty much does not exist and is part of the Transport Layer."

+#### Layer 7: Transport Layer

+The transport layer is usually defined based on the protocol that's being used.

+The two most popular ones are:

+Transmission Control Protocol (TCP)
+User Datagram Protocol (UDP)

 ### 2. OSI Model Overview (Open Systems Interconnection)
 - Purpose and importance of OSI as a conceptual framework.